Shoplifting: Differences by geography

-Researches say that around the world, in countries including the United States, Canada, Australia, Brazil, Mexico, South Africa, Japan, and India, people tend to shoplift the same types of items, and frequently even the same brands.
+Researchers say that around the world, in countries including the United States, Canada, Australia, Brazil, Mexico, South Africa, Japan, and India, people tend to shoplift the same types of items, and frequently even the same brands.

 But there are also differences in shoplifting among different countries that reflect those countries' general consumption habits and preferences.
 In Milan, saffron, an expensive component of risotto alla Milanese, is frequently shoplifted, and throughout Italy, parmigiano reggiano is often stolen from supermarkets.
 In Spain, jamón ibérico is a frequent target.
 In France, the anise-flavoured liqueur ricard is frequently stolen, and in Japan, experts believe that manga comics, electronic games and whisky are most frequently stolen.
 Bookstores and magazine sellers in Japan have also complained about what they call "digital shoplifting", which refers to the photographing of material in-store for later reading.
 Packaged cheese has been the most frequently shoplifted item in Norway, with thieves selling it afterwards to pizza parlours and fast food restaurants.

 Consequences

-Shoplifting is considered a form of theft in most jurisdictions.
-Retailers may also ban from their premises those who have shoplifted from stores.
+Shoplifting is a form of theft.
+Retailers may ban from their premises those who have shoplifted from stores.

 United States

 In most cases in the United States, store employees and managers have certain powers of arrest.
-Store officials may detain for investigation (for a reasonable length of time) the person who they have probable cause to believe is attempting to take or has unlawfully taken merchandise (see shopkeeper's privilege).
+Store officials may detain for investigation (for a reasonable length of time) the person whom they have probable cause to believe is attempting to take or has unlawfully taken merchandise (see shopkeeper's privilege).
 Store employees may also have citizen's arrest powers, but absent a statute granting broader authority, a citizen's arrest power is normally available only for felony offenses, while shoplifting is usually a misdemeanor offense.

 In the United States, store employees who detain suspects outside of and inside the store premises are generally granted limited powers of arrest by state law, and have the power to initiate criminal arrests or civil sanctions, or both, depending upon the policy of the retailer and the state statutes governing civil demands and civil recovery for shoplifting as reconciled with the criminal laws of the jurisdiction.